ryanhouston/ryanjhouston.com/_posts/2017-03-13-docker-introduction.md

 downloaded, the container comes up pretty quickly even if the `--rm` option is used.
 The main difference in this particular case is that the ruby gems will have to be reinstalled when fresh containers are used.

+## Tips

+- Add user to `docker` group to make `sudo` unnecessary.
+It is also safer to not run containers as root unless necessary.
+  `sudo adduser <username> docker`
+- `docker start -a <container>` to start container and immediately attach process

 [docker-docs]: https://docs.docker.com/engine/getstarted/#flavors-of-docker
 [jekyll-docs]: http://jekyllrb.com